 Currently, the US Navy owns many bases on different continents.
 At the same time, the unit itself is under the jurisdiction of another organization – the United States Department of the Navy.
 The historical legacy of DoN is reflected in the seal and flag, which were approved by presidential decree in the late 1950s.
 About 20 years later, designers developed the modern USN logo based on them.
 It was created for informational purposes and has not changed since the early 1970s.

 The second common element is the anchor.
-On the USN emblem, it is slightly wrapped in rope and is in the paws (that is, under the protection) of a bald eagle.
+The USN emblem is slightly wrapped in rope and is in a bald eagle’s paws (under the protection).
 A bird of prey holds it in the air, spreading its wings wide.
 This anchor is featured on almost all military flags and seals.
 It stands for navigation, ordeal, and team unity.

-A shield with a blue top is depicted on the eagle’s chest.
-A similar motif is found on the official state emblem – Great Seal of the United States.
-The main part of the shield is divided into thirteen stripes in red and white.
-They are the same as on the American flag; only they are located not horizontally but vertically.
+The eagle’s chest depicts a shield with a blue top.
+A similar motif is found on the official state emblem—the Great Seal of the United States.
+The main part of the shield is divided into thirteen red and white stripes.
+They are the same as on the American flag; they are located not horizontally but vertically.
 Each line represents one of the thirteen original colonies that stood at the origins of the US Navy.

 Eleven black stripes of various sizes are depicted above the eagle’s head.
 They create the effect of movement: it seems that the bird flaps its wings, accelerating the air currents.
 In this case, all of the above elements are inside the white circle.
 A gray 44-link chain frames it.
 It is associated with an anchor and means strength in unity.